enotocode/Studentslist/README.md

-Web app allow:
+This web app allow to:
-- registrate student;
+- register student;
-- show registrated students (by 5 at page;
+- show registered students (by 5 at page);
-- search students.
+- search students by all fields, exept id, password, gender and registry.

-Authentication is providing by generation password and autosaving it in browser's cookie at regisrtation.
+Authentication is providing by generation password and autosaving it in browser's cookie at registering.

-Requiriments:
+Requirements:
 - PHP 5.5.12 or above
 - SLQ 5.6.17 or above